Skip to main content

 3 min read·Saint Lucia · CBI · real estate · citizenship by investment

-Saint Lucia's Citizenship by Investment programme offers one of the most straightforward donor pathways in the Caribbean — a National Economic Fund (NEF) donation of USD 100,000 for a single applicant with no dependents.
+Saint Lucia's Citizenship by Investment programme offers one of the most straightforward donor pathways in the Caribbean — a National Economic Fund (NEF) donation of USD 240,000 for a single applicant with no dependents.
 Against that baseline, the real estate route at a minimum USD 300,000 represents a three times higher capital outlay, justified only when the underlying investment rationale is sound.
 For 2026 applicants, understanding the approved project landscape and the realistic economics of recovery is essential before committing to property over donation.

 Current investment thresholds

-• NEF donation: USD 100,000 single applicant; USD 140,000 for an applicant with spouse; USD 150,000 for a family of up to four.
+• NEF donation: USD 240,000, covering a single applicant or a family of up to four.
 Non-recoverable.

 • Approved real estate: Minimum USD 300,000 in a government-designated development, held for a minimum of five years.
 Resale after the hold period is restricted to subsequent qualifying CBI applicants.